semaphoreci/docs/docs/examples/heroku-deployment.md

 demoapp-heroku   26s
 ```

-You can also verify the content of your secret:
+You can also verify the content of your secret with the command shown below:

 ``` bash
 $ sem get secret demoapp-heroku